-High exposure may cause severe brain and kidney damage, impaired sperm production and miscarriage.
+High exposure may cause severe brain and kidney damage, impaired sperm production, and miscarriage.

-While the health concerns associated with lead has led to a decline in its use, veterans are still at risk of exposure.
+While the health concerns associated with lead have led to a decline in its use, veterans are still at risk of exposure.
 Veterans may have been exposed to lead by drinking water from old pipes or coming into contact with lead-based paints.
 Military personnel who spent a lot of time at indoor firing ranges may also be at risk.